 Bhopal is an important economic, industrial, political and educational center of Madhya Pradesh and is home to many institutions and installations of the state and national importance.
 The city has also contributed in the fields of science, politics, literature, etc.

-Along with its breathtaking views and pleasant climatic conditions Bhopal is also one of the better developed cities in the country.
-Bhopal is easily accessible through roadways, railways and airways.
-Many prominent airways have easy and regular connected flights to Bhopal.
+Along with its breathtaking views and pleasant climatic conditions, Bhopal is also one of the better developed cities in the country.
+Bhopal is easily accessible through roadways, railways, and airways.
+Many prominent airways have easy and regularly connected flights to Bhopal.
 Many national highways run through Bhopal which makes it easily accessible and well connected to the rest of India.

 When to visit: Bhopal sees an almost equal amount of footfall all round the year However the best time to visit Bhopal is between October and March to avoid the hot summers where temperatures rise up to 40 degree Celsius.